-This week would have marked Ruth Bell Graham’s 99th birthday.
-It also marks the 12th anniversary of her homegoing.
+Today would have marked Ruth Bell Graham’s 101st birthday.
+Monday also marks the 14th anniversary of her homegoing.

 On June 10, 1920, Ruth was born to medical missionaries L. Nelson and Virginia Leftwich Bell in Qingjiang, Kiangsu, China.
 She met Billy Graham while attending Wheaton College, and their 63-year marriage—and partnership in ministry—began after their wedding on Aug.
 13, 1943, in Montreat, North Carolina.

 While Ruth passed away 14 years ago on June 14, 2007, she continues to serve as a role model of faith and faithfulness.
 Her heart was close to her heavenly Father’s, and everyone around her was inspired and blessed by it.